Kendal - Grange - Windermere drive

 Location: Fell Foot park

 Coordinates: N 54.27621, W 2.94987

 Fell Foot park is an attractive National Trust owned garden on Windermere lake shore.
-This is the point where the lake ends and the River Leven begins and it is ideal for a paddle in summer.
+This is the point where the lake ends and the River Leven begins and it is ideal for a picnic and a paddle in summer.
 There are plenty of open grassy spaces with numerous picnic tables from where you can relax and admire the views across the lake.
-There are also some good footpaths around the mature gardens, a cafe, adventure playground and rowing boat hire.
-Free entry to the park which is open daily all year, cafe closed over winter.
+There are also some good footpaths around the mature gardens, a cafe, gift shop, adventure playground and rowing boat hire.
+In season there is a regular passenger ferry across the lake to Lakeside.
+Free entry to the park which, along with the cafe, is open daily all year.
+Shop and Ferry are seasonal.
 National Trust pay and display car park with toilet facilities.

 At the park exit, turn left on the A592.
 The winding road follows the lake northwards and although the lake is never far away, views are often obscured by trees.
 Continue for approx 3.4 miles to Beech Hill picnic area on the left, immediately before the Beech Hill Hotel.